 Following the fieldwork, I spent several months in the laboratory, assisting with the analysis and preparation of the fossils we had collected.
 This involved carefully cleaning the bones, removing excess rock matrix, and consolidating any fragile areas.
 We used a variety of tools, including pneumatic chisels, air abrasives, and specialized adhesives.

 The laboratory work was painstaking and required a great deal of patience and attention to detail.
-However, it was also intellectually stimulating.
-As I meticulously cleaned each bone, I gained a deeper appreciation for its intricate structure and the biomechanical forces it had endured during the animal's life.
+Still, it was also intellectually stimulating.
+As I meticulously cleaned each bone, I gained a deeper appreciation for its involved structure and the biomechanical forces it had endured during the animal's life Easy to understand, harder to ignore..

 I also had the opportunity to participate in the scientific analysis of the fossils.
-This involved taking measurements, comparing the specimens to known species, and conducting research on the paleobiology of the animals.
+Even so, this involved taking measurements, comparing the specimens to known species, and conducting research on the paleobiology of the animals.
 I learned how to use specialized software to create three-dimensional models of the fossils, which allowed us to study their anatomy in greater detail.

 One of the most fascinating aspects of the laboratory work was the opportunity to examine the microscopic structure of the fossil bones.
 By using thin sections and microscopy, we could observe the arrangement of bone cells and collagen fibers, which provided insights into the growth rates and metabolic activity of the animals.